quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

     "reset_read" /
     ; both-side states
     "data_received" /
-    ; qlog-defined:
-    ; memory actually freed
+    ; qlog-defined: memory actually freed
     "destroyed"

+$StreamState /= BaseStreamStates / GranularStreamStates
 ~~~
 {: #quic-streamstateupdated-def title="QUICStreamStateUpdated definition"}

-QUIC implementations SHOULD mainly log the simplified bidirectional
+QUIC implementations SHOULD mainly log the simplified (HTTP/2-alike)
-(HTTP/2-alike) stream states (e.g., `idle`, `open`, `closed`) instead of the more
+BaseStreamStates instead of the more fine-grained GranularStreamStates.
+These
-fine-grained stream states (e.g., `data_sent`, `reset_received`).
-These latter ones are
-mainly for more in-depth debugging.
-Tools SHOULD be able to deal with both types
+latter ones are mainly for more in-depth debugging.
+Tools SHOULD be able to deal
-equally.
+with both types equally.

 ## frames_processed {#quic-framesprocessed}